Forward Head Posture: How It Affects Breathing, Sleep & Brain

 How Forward Head Posture Shifts Your Anatomy

-When your head moves forward from its ideal position, it creates a chain reaction of anatomical changes.
-The skull's position shifts, which in turn alters the position of your tongue and jaw.
-This displacement reduces the space available in your oral cavity and pharynx: the critical passageways that air must travel through to reach your lungs.
+The relationship between head position and airway function is both profound and measurable.
+When your head moves forward from its ideal position over your shoulders, it triggers a chain reaction.
+The skull's position shifts, which alters the position of your tongue and jaw.
+That displacement reduces the space available in your oral cavity and pharynx: the critical passageways that air must travel through to reach your lungs.

-The biomechanical stress created by forward head posture is staggering.
-Research consistently demonstrates that for every inch your head moves forward from its ideal position over your shoulders, it adds an additional 10 pounds of stress to your cervical spine and its supporting structures.
+The biomechanical stress is staggering.
+Research consistently demonstrates that for every inch your head moves forward from its ideal position, it adds an additional 10 pounds of stress to your cervical spine and supporting structures.

 Restricted Tongue Space and Mouth Breathing